1TTO/SNMP-Scanner/readMe.md

 will be provided with a detailed view of the trap and its information.

 ## Installing:
-Open your project in Intellij and run the command: maven package Make sure that in the folder of the artifact you put a folder named data with a mib.csv and oid.csv where you insert your mibs and oids.
+Open your project in Intellij and run the command: maven package.
+Make sure that in the folder of the artifact you put a folder named data with a mib.csv and oid.csv where you insert your mibs and oids.
 Execute your artifact in the command prompt with java -jar [Artifactname].